 Not directly.
 Your prescription drug costs will not be affected by a late enrollment penalty.
 However, your monthly premium will be more expensive.

 No. You cannot have a Medicare prescription drug plan if you already have a Medigap policy with drug coverage.
 If you have a Medigap policy with drug coverage and would like to adopt one of the Medicare prescription drug plan options, you will have to inform your Medigap provider and have them make sure your Medigap drug coverage ends.

-Though there are plenty of extenuating circumstances that would allow you to enroll outside of the initial or annual enrollment periods, it would be much better to sign up for Part D inside of the enrollment windows.
-There is no guarantee that your situation will qualify you for a special enrollment period, so mark the months and dates in your calendar!
 Remember that, for the initial enrollment period, you can enroll anytime in the three months before or after the month that you turn 65.
-For the annual enrollment period, you can enroll from October 15 to December 7.
+For the open enrollment period, you can enroll from October 15 to December 7.

 And don’t forget that the Insurify Medicare comparison tool is always here to help!
 With it, you’ll find the best Medicare plan at the best price.
 Using just your ZIP code, you can uncover plan options in your area and compare them side-by-side.
 Try it today!